karolencina/100-days-of-code/log.md

 is in WebStorm (finally!).

 ### Day 5
 Decided to not use Bootstrap at the moment (I'm trying to get better at HTML, CSS and JS - that's my priority).
 I styled the reviews card and created a random data array to use in the script of Reviews.

+I decided to try and write the logic of the code on my own (without looking at the solution) and ended up breaking my browser... still not sure why.